millisande/starter-google-text-scanner/README.md

 ## How to set up the application so it will work on my computer

+This is a step by step guide from scratch for how to run this application.
+If you are setting up this app on a Windows device you can also follow along with the instructions [in this YouTube video](https://www.youtube.com/watch?v=DltlsDjJqCI)

 - 1 Download this repository of code (repo)
 - 2 Install npm and Node
 - 3 Set up Google Services